JasonHorkles/Silverstone/README.md

 # Forums
 Click [here](https://github.com/JasonHorkles/Silverstone/issues/new/choose) to create a new issue

+Visit [this link](https://rebrand.ly/SilverstoneEndReset) to see when The End resets

 The [legacy forums](https://jasonhorkles.wixsite.com/server-backup/forum) can be found here

 # Meet the staff